An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 The museum is filled with period furniture, art and ceramics from the 18th century to the 20th century to reflect the changing lifestyles of its occupants.

-Some of the standout pieces in the collection are an original engraving of the Battle of Ridgefield, the original inn sign, family portraits and a broadside of Columbus, an elephant that came to the tavern at the start of the 19th century.
+Some of the standout pieces in the collection are an original engraving of the Battle of Ridgefield, the original inn sign, and family portraits.
+Look out for the broadside of Columbus, an elephant that came to the tavern at the start of the 19th century.

 2. Weir Farm National Historic Site

-Weir Farm was Alden’s summer home from 1882 to 1919, and he and his famous contemporaries would experiment with light and colour to create enduring masterpieces.
+Weir Farm was Alden’s summer home from 1882 to 1919, and he and his famous contemporaries would experiment with light and color to create enduring masterpieces.

-Weir Farm is America’s only national Park devoted to Impressionist painting, and its main appeal lies in the dainty gardens and rural landscapes immortalised by Weir, Sargent and the like.
+Weir Farm is America’s only national Park devoted to Impressionist painting.
+To me, its main appeal lies in the dainty gardens and rural landscapes immortalized by Weir, Sargent and the like.

 You can take a tour of the Weir House, Weir Studio and Young Studio, either with a guide or at your own speed.

-Art classes are held in this inspiring place, and you can grab a set of the free-to-use art supplies at the visitor center porch between May and October to paint your own masterpiece.
+Naturally, a big schedule of art classes is held in this inspiring place.
+You can also grab a set of the free-to-use art supplies at the visitor center porch between May and October to paint your own masterpiece.

 3. Ridgefield Playhouse